adaszyn/bookie-app/README.md

 #### books-search-services.js
 Defines the interface for calling the Google Books API.

-### Stores :
+### Stores
-There are 3 store classes for managing the state of the displayed books, authenticated user and the notes taken.
+There are three store classes for managing the state of the displayed books, authenticated user and the notes taken.

 Each file in the folder defines the class and its methods for setting the state for the given entity.